-- 1. Students will have access to their academic GPA throughout courses taken that are posted online, which is available prior to taking the final exam in a course and throughout the semester or in program faculty's offices at the request of the student.
-Individual counsels may be conducted in reference to clinical grades, plus competencies obtained or lacking. - 2.
-Academic advisement is required if student's GPA falls below 78% the student is then placed on academic probation and given opportunity to complete remedial work and schedule tutoring from the Academic Center or individual instruction from program faculty. - 3.
-Disciplinary advisement is conducted through the program faculty offices, depending upon where the unacceptable behavior took place.
-Certain behaviors are considered unacceptable and detrimental to the overall objectives of the program and are included within the Radiologic Program handbook and student may first be given a verbal counseling and upon second committal of a second offense will be given a written counseling and may be considered for dismissal should the student commit a third offense or if warranted that the behavior was severe enough may be suspended up to 3 days or immediately dismissed upon the first offense, depending on the severity of unacceptable conduct or behavior.
-Please refer to Standards of Conduct and Disciplinary Policies and Procedures. - 4.
+- Students will have access to their academic didactic and clinical GPA throughout courses taken that are posted online, which is available prior to taking the final exam in a course and throughout the semester or in program faculty's offices at the request of the student.
+Individual counsels may be conducted in reference to clinical grades, plus competencies obtained or lacking. - Academic advisement is required if student's didactic GPA falls below 78% or clinical GPA falls below 80%, the student is then placed on academic probation and given opportunity to complete remedial work and schedule tutoring from the Academic Center or individual instruction from program faculty. - 3.
+Program disciplinary advisement is conducted through the program faculty offices, depending upon where the unacceptable behavior took place.
+Certain behaviors are considered unacceptable and detrimental to the overall objectives of the Radiologic Technology Program and are listed on under Standards of Conduct/Disciplinary Policies and Procedures in the Radiologic Technology Program Handbook. - 4.
 Clinical advisement is required to review Clinical Performance Evaluations and clinical competencies periodically with each student.

 XII.
-COMPLAINT POLICY / DUE PROCESS PROCEDURE
+COMPLAINT POLICY / DUE PROCESS PROCEDURES